 What is the role of a sales CRM in the presentation stage?

 - Schedule meetings – Missing out on important calls and meetings can prove to be a hassle.
-You can use the meeting scheduler tool to keep a track of every meeting and get reminded for the same.
+You can use the Meeting Scheduler tool to keep a track of every meeting and get reminded of the same.

-- Take notes – When you’re making a presentation, your lead must have questions and concerns, so you can either answer them right away or take notes so you don’t forget it later.
+- Take notes – When you’re making a presentation, your lead must have questions and concerns, so you can either answer them right away or take notes so you don’t forget them later.

-What is the role of a sales CRM when handling objections?
+What is the role of a sales CRM tool when handling objections?

 - Add tags – You can easily categorize the most common objections and use them to relate with customers.

-- Categorize deals – Your sales pipeline automatically categorizes the deals and helps you prioritize them based on the interests and preferences of your leads.
+- Categorize deals – Your sales pipeline software will automatically categorizes the deals and helps you prioritize them based on the interests and preferences of your leads.

 What is the role of a sales CRM in the closing stage?